vitorbritto/workflow-guide/README.md

 The **Boilerplates** repository is my personal Yeoman.
 I organize and setup my stacks for every kind of project.
 It's a kick start structure and configuration.
 With this guy, I can start coding in a few minutes.

 - [Boilerplates](https://github.com/vitorbritto/boilerplates)

+> I am developing a new fresh CLI tool to manage the kickstart for my projects  =]

 ### Coding